 Ney Nature Center: 10km

 Groomed, classic ski trails through the 446-acre Ney Wildlife Preserve.
-Rentals available at the nature center A trail fee applies.
+Rentals available at the nature center.
+Equipment rentals available.

 Flandrau State Park: 9.5km

 Beginner to intermediate, groomed classic, flat trails on the bottom of the valley with more challenging routes on the oak shaded bluffs with several overlooks of Cottonwood River.
 Ski and snowshoe rentals available.
 Beach house serves as a warming shelter.
 MN Ski Pass required.